-However, despite promises from various government members and President Hollande himself, the extension of public CBCR to cover all large multinationals was never voted in Parliament.
-In mid-2016, in the aftermath of the Panama Papers, the French government introduced a new bill on transparency, the anti-corruption fight and the modernisation of economic life, commonly known as the “Sapin II bill”.
-Initially reluctant to establish a public CBCR, the government eventually backed down and introduced a watered down version of the measure.
+However, despite promises from various government members and President Hollande himself, the extension of public CBCR, widely seen as an efficient way to monitor tax strategies of multinational companies, to cover all large multinationals was never voted in Parliament.
+In mid-2016, in the aftermath of the Panama Papers, the French government then introduced a new bill on transparency, the anti-corruption fight and the modernisation of economic life, commonly known as the “Sapin II bill”.

 An amendment watered down by exemptions

-Although fairly technical, the concept of public CBCR has increasingly become a very public transparency issue.
-Whilst NGOs have demonstrate to the public opinion how public CBCR can increase monitoring and accountability of multinational companies, peakr, or industry, associations have regularly flagged CBCR as a threat to competitiveness.
+Although fairly technical, the notion of public CBCR has increasingly become a very public transparency issue.
+Whilst NGOs have illustrated to public opinion how public CBCR can increase monitoring and accountability of multinational companies, peak associations have regularly flagged CBCR as a threat to competitiveness.
 On the eve of the plenary vote, the newspaper 20 minutes published an article called “Tax Evasion: NGOs v Multinationals who will win over the Parliament?”

 By introducing a watered down version of public CBCR, government claimed it was meeting everyone’s expectations halfway.
-But our data-stories illustrate how the provision introduced by the government would have allowed large companies to hide a considerable part of their activities.
+But our data-stories illustrate how the provision introduced by the government would allow large companies to hide a large part of their activities.

-Data-driven stories: how the reporting would have allowed Total to hide a large part of its activities
+Data-driven stories: how the reporting allowed Total to hide a large part of its activities